DorkOS

 Session Sync Protocol

-Clients can subscribe to real-time session changes via GET /api/sessions/:id/stream (persistent SSE connection).
-This enables multi-client sync (e.g., CLI writes then DorkOS UI updates automatically).
+Subscribe to real-time session changes via GET /api/sessions/:id/stream (persistent SSE).
+This enables multi-client sync — CLI writes appear in the DorkOS UI automatically.

 Events: